jai-mr/Session/S11/README.md

 2 part assignment:

 BERT
-  i. add these features to BERT training: ii. collect your own data (cannot be Shakespeare or any single file downloaded from the internet.
-Your sources should come from multiple URLs (basically copy paste 1000s of times) iii. noisy word prediction (swap any word 15% of times from a sentence with any other random word, and then predict the correct word): iv.
-Share a sample from your own dataset
+  i. add these features to BERT training</br>
+  ii. collect your own data (cannot be Shakespeare or any single file downloaded from the internet.
+Your sources should come from multiple URLs (basically copy paste 1000s of times)</br>
+  iii. noisy word prediction (swap any word 15% of times from a sentence with any other random word, and then predict the correct word)</br>
+  iv.
+Share a sample from your own dataset</br>
   v.
-Share the training log (Epochs/x = 10 logs)
+Share the training log (Epochs/x = 10 logs)</br>
   vi.
-Share 10 examples of input-output
+Share 10 examples of input-output</br>
 GPT
   i.   implement sparse attention on your own in the GPT code that we wrote.
-Train on the data that you collected above: ii.
-Copy paste the code here for the sparse attention that you wrote iii. share the training log (Epochs/x = 10 logs) iv.  share 10 examples of output
+Train on the data that you collected above</br>
+  ii.
+Copy paste the code here for the sparse attention that you wrote</br>
+  iii. share the training log (Epochs/x = 10 logs)</br>
+  iv.  share 10 examples of output</br>

 **Dataset Link for BERT & GPT**</br>